openconfig/models-ci/README.md

 pyang requires the path to the pyang executable and some environment variables to be passed in as an arugment.

+`cmd_gen` also creates and stores information inside the `/workspace/user-config` directory, which contain user flags passed to `cmd_gen` that controls the remaining CI steps.

 ### 2 Validator Script Execution

 Per-model validators each have a minimal `test.sh` that can be invoked directly